 Establishing a Modern Data Workflow

 Data collected in the field are transferred and stored in a relational database for QA/QC and analyses.
 Database development efforts for this project started before data collection through the development of database “blueprints” via whiteboard exercises to clarify (1) database goals, (2) data types and data sources, and (3) relationships among data types within the database.
 Blueprinting development efforts were led by the University of Florida Academic Research Consulting & Services (ARCS, http://arcs.uflib.ufl.edu/).
-A key database need to be identified in blueprinting was the ability in the database to track observations at a particular site in space and not focus on tracking observations recorded by an individual sensor, which could change locations over time.
+A key database need identified in blueprinting of the database was the ability in the database to track observations at a particular site in space and not focus on tracking observations recorded by an individual sensor, which could change locations over time.
 The workflow we have developed for water quality management addresses goals and unique concerns identified through whiteboarding but requires open-source computational tools, some level of knowledge of computational tools (e.g., MySQL and R), and version control (e.g., GitHub), which are tools essential for basic data management.
 While this example is specific to the LCR project, we feel that the workflow developed could be implemented in similar restoration efforts.

 Water Quality Workflow